drchid1/Module-9-SQL/README.md

 3. Data Analysis

 ### Files
 The SQL code used for this assignment is stored in the 'code' folder.
 The **'Employees Schema.sql'** file contains the code to create and relate the tables with primary and foreign keys.
 The **'Quries.sql'** file holds the code for the eight questions asked in the data analysis section.
 The 'data' folder contains the six CSV files used to populate the respective tables.
-The 'images' folder includes the diagrams and output tables from pgAdmin, which will be referenced in this document.
+The 'images' folder includes the Entity Relationship diagram and output tables from pgAdmin, which will be referenced in this document.

 ## Data Modelling
 An Entity Relationship Diagram (ERD) was created using the online diagramming tool [Lucid Charts](https://www.lucidchart.com/pages/).
 The CSV files from the 'data' folder were used to create the ERD entities, attributes, and keys.
 There are six tables in total in this database.